 You should also only add this section if you have relevant information to add.
-A CPR certification won’t do you any good for you’re applying for an accounting position.
-Make sure that the information you include helps show why you’re a good match for that particular position.
+A CPR certification won't do you any good if you're applying for an accounting position.
+Make sure that the information you include helps show why you're a good match for that particular position.

 A professional development section can really help you stand out from the competition.
-Showing relevant continuing education, training and other professional development will give you leg up on the other candidates.
+Showing relevant continuing education, training and other professional development will give you a leg up on the other candidates.

 Good luck with your job search!

 The ZipJob team is made up of professional writers located across the USA and Canada with backgrounds in HR, recruiting, career coaching, job placement, and professional writing.